echoatday/echoatday/README.md

 - 👋 Hi, I’m @echoatday
-- 👀 I’m interested in things
+- 👀 I’m interested in solving weird problems
-- 🌱 I’m currently learning development with React Native
+- 🌱 I’m currently looking for work
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me not yet (;

 <!---
 echoatday/echoatday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.